indisaurusrex/CV/README.md

 **OVO Energy** (June 2014 to June 2018)
 *Marketing Manager*
 - Worked closely with UX designer to design a new app and improve customer experience on existing app, providing copy for messages, testing flow, ensuring easy to use experience for a mixed ability audience.
-- Became the subject matter expert for ‘PAYG’ customer processes and communications, going beyond the standard marketing role to provide advice to stakeholders.
+- Became the subject matter expert for Pay As You Go (PAYG) customer processes and communications, going beyond the standard marketing role to provide advice to stakeholders.
 - Worked in agile project teams to improve customer-facing processes, and led my own interdepartmental teams to upgrade communications.
 Combined forces with developers to fix broken logic and uncover underlying issues of rogue comms.
 Appropriate stakeholder management and pragmatic problem solving used to deliver results in tight timeframes.
 Reduced comms based complaints by 15%, and saved ⅓ on printing costs in the process.
 - Through consistently impressive review results was 1 of 15 people across the company awarded a place on the 8-month training course to improve career opportunities.
 - Collaborated with other marketing managers to design and deliver informative campaigns.